 Dear Faculty and Staff,

-Indoor Common Spaces: Masks are required indoors when in common spaces such as hallways, bathrooms, elevators, cafeteria lines, bookstores, and libraries, as well as in the fitness center, health office or counseling office.
+Indoor Common Spaces: Masks are required for all individuals indoors when in common spaces such as hallways, bathrooms, elevators, cafeteria lines, bookstores and in libraries, as well as in the fitness center, health office or counseling office.

 Classrooms: At this time, masks are required by faculty and students in all classrooms, regardless of vaccination status.